Bernar Venet

 Bernar Venet (born 20 April 1941) is a French conceptual artist.
+He was the 2016 recipient of the International Sculpture Center's Lifetime Achievement Award.

 Early life

 Bernar Venet was born to Jean-Marie Venet, a school teacher and chemist, and Adeline Gilly and was the youngest of four boys.
 He was brought up in Château-Arnoux-Saint-Auban and had a religious upbringing, aspiring to become a missionary.
-He had struggled with asthma and academic subjects at school, while excelling in drawing and painting.
-With the support of a local artist; however, he became interested in painting and drawing at a young age.
-At age 11, discovering a book on Pierre-Auguste Renoir, he first understood that he might be able to forge a career out of his particular talent.
+He struggled with asthma and academic subjects at school, while excelling in drawing and painting.
+With the support of a local artist, he became interested in painting and drawing at a young age.
+At age 11, discovering a book on Pierre-Auguste Renoir, he first considered making a career of art.

 After several attempts at gaining a formal education in the arts, he worked as a stage designer at the Nice Opera in 1959.
 In 1961, Venet joined the French Army whilst also starting to establish his style as an artist.
 During this period, he painted with tar, creating his art with his feet in a gestural style.
 This work eventually developed into black monochromatic paintings which eschewed all forms of action painting.

 Career

 After completing his military service, Venet returned to Nice, where he established his studio and continued to explore painting with tar, creating art with coal, and photography.
-His early sculpture, Tas de Charbon ("Pile of Coal") reflected his obsession with making art that changes the history of art, it was "the first sculpture devoid of a specific shape, where you could alter its size or exhibit it in various locations at the same time, and where the coal wasn’t used to create an artwork, but instead was the artwork itself."
+His early sculpture Tas de Charbon ("Pile of Coal") reflected his obsession with making art that changes the history of art; it was "the first sculpture devoid of a specific shape, where you could alter its size or exhibit it in various locations at the same time, and where the coal wasn’t used to create an artwork, but instead was the artwork itself."

 1960s

 Subsequently, Venet became familiar with the work of Arman and some of the New Realists in Paris, such as César Baldaccini, Raymond Hains and Jacques Villeglé, and started sculpting with cardboard.
-He exhibited alongside New Realists and Pop artists' works in the Salon Comparaisons at the Paris Museum of Modern Art.
+He exhibited alongside New Realists and pop artists' works in the Salon Comparisons at the Paris Museum of Modern Art.

-In 1966, during a two-month visit to New York City, Venet was influenced by Minimalism, consequently incorporating this style into his art (cfr.
+In 1966, during a two-month visit to New York City, Venet was influenced by minimalism, consequently incorporating this style into his art (cfr.
 Tubes).
 In 1967, Venet moved to New York and shared fellow artist Arman's studio, at 84 Walker Street (formerly Jean Tinguely's).
+In the late 1960s, Venet's work was published in 0 to 9 magazine, an avant-garde journal which experimented with language and meaning-making.

 1970s

 From 1971 to 1976, Venet did not create any art, entering a period of retrospection.
 He took up teaching Art and Art Theory at the Paris-Sorbonne University, and frequented lectures in England, Italy, Poland and Belgium.
 He resumed his artistic activity in 1976, exhibiting works at "Documenta VI" in Kassel in 1977.
-In 1979, he created a series of wood reliefs, entitling them Arcs, Angels, Diagonals.
+In 1979, he created a series of wood reliefs, entitling them Arcs, Angels, Diagonals. and had a solo exhibition at the Hal Bromm Gallery in New York, NY.